-Do the mission, vision, policies, and procedures link well to each other, reflect best practices for achievement of youth outcomes, and connect to daily juvenile probation operations?

-- Are the policies, procedures, and desired youth outcomes articulated in a current manual or compilation of standard operating procedures (SOP)? - Is the role of probation officers defined within those documents (e.g. enforcement, supporting positive behavior change, balance of both)? - Is there a routinized system of managerial oversight that contributes to fidelity of best practice among all staff within the department and among its partners? - Is there a training curriculum that ensures staff is effectively trained to use the best practices to achieve those articulated goals and outcomes?
+- Do the mission, vision, policies, and procedures link well to each other, reflect best practices for achievement of youth outcomes, and connect to daily youth probation and court operations? - Are the policies, procedures, and desired youth outcomes articulated in a current manual or compilation of standard operating procedures? - Is the role of probation officers defined within those documents (e.g. enforcement, supporting positive behavior change, balance of both)? - Is there a routinized system of managerial oversight that contributes to fidelity of best practice among all staff within the department and among its partners? - Is there a training curriculum that ensures probation and court staff are effectively trained to use the best practices to achieve those articulated goals and outcomes?

 These questions can be challenging to examine and the answers difficult to digest; however, they must be explored.
-An effective organization must have a clear mission that undergirds the strategies that guide its daily operations, and the policies, procedures, and protocols to govern the daily operations must also be included.
-High-performing organizations experience greater organizational effectiveness when vision, mission, and values statements are clearly articulated and accountability plans are incorporated into a management strategy.
+An effective organization/youth justice system must have a clear mission that undergirds the strategies that guide its daily operations, and the policies, procedures, and protocols to govern the daily operations must also be included.
+High-performing organizations and youth justice systems experience greater organizational effectiveness when vision, mission, and values statements are clearly articulated and accountability plans are incorporated into a management strategy.

-To determine whether the probation manual is an effective guide to daily practice, the PSRT needs to systematically analyze its content and elicit feedback from its users.
+To determine whether the probation manual is an effective guide to daily practice, the SRLT needs to systematically analyze its content and elicit feedback from its users.
 The manual should serve as the foundational document to guide the probation officers' work.
 It should detail the operational functions of the probation officers and direct them to carry out their roles and responsibilities for probation supervision and treatment.
 In addition to the manual itself, additional data sources include employee survey responses about the manual, key stakeholders' views of probation officers' daily functioning, and the views of supervisors and probation managers about the manual's utility.
 Authoritative resources should guide the manual review, including the statutory framework under which probation practices are mandated to function.
-Additionally, national guidelines from resources such as the American Probation and Parole Association and BARJ (Balance and Restorative Justice) principles, or the Enhanced Juvenile Justice Guidelines (revised 2018, National Council of Juvenile and Family Court Judges), can assist in this activity.
+Additionally, national guidelines from resources such as the American Probation and Parole Association and